Nefalas/LogicBuilder/README.md

 ## Instructions

 Move around the grid by pressing down your mouse and dragging it.
 Zoom in and out using the mousewheel.
 Drag components from the tool panel and drop them on the grid.
 Click on the **Connect** button to draw wires on the grid.
-Press the **Run** button to start the simulation.
+Press the **Run** button to start the simulation.rkdown link